 And the reason for this has been clear: index funds vastly outperform actively managed funds.

-Although a minority have stood out as successful, most active funds are plagued by high fees, high turnover and taxes, and mediocre investing results to show for it.
+Although a minority have stood out as successful, most active funds including mutual funds and hedge funds are plagued by high fees, high turnover and taxes, and mediocre investing results net of fees to show for it.

 According to the latest S&P Dow Jones Indices SPIVA research report, 92-95% of actively managed funds failed to beat their passive index benchmarks over a 15-year period.